Antihistamine and decongestant with drying agent (By mouth)

 - Make sure your doctor knows if you are also using blood pressure medicine, such as atenolol, metoprolol, propranolol, or Toprol®, or if you are also using digoxin (Lanoxin®, Digitek®).
 Another name for digoxin is digitalis.
 Make sure your doctor knows if you are also using guanethidine, mecamylamine, methyldopa, reserpine, or veratrum.
 Make sure your doctor knows if you are using a medicine to treat depression, such as amitriptyline, doxepin, or nortriptyline.

 - Make sure your doctor knows if you are are also using a phenothiazine medicine, such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®.
 These medicines can be used to treat severe vomiting, psychiatric problems, or other conditions.
-Tell your doctor if you are using any medicines that make you sleepy.
-These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.
+Tell your doctor if you use anything else that makes you sleepy.
+Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 - There are many other drugs that can interact with antihistamine, decongestant, and drying medicines.
 Make sure your doctor knows about all other medicines you are using.